 Riccardo Patrese will never race in Formula 1 again.
-This was announced during the evening of Tuesday the 17th of May 1994 by the Italian driver, about whom there had been insistent talk of replacing Ayrton Senna at Williams.
+This was announced during the evening of Tuesday, 17 May, 1994, by the Italian driver, about whom there had been insistent talk of replacing Ayrton Senna at Williams.

 "I decided half an hour ago to leave the Grand Prix world.
 These months, without racing, I was happy.
 I tried to come back and even had good opportunities.
 But after what happened at Imola and Monte Carlo I felt sad.
 And I realised it was time to call it quits".